 All current students should access student specific placement information via Canvas.
 The UCC School of Medicine provides a comprehensive range of information and links for current medical students, including timetabling information, student support and medical societies information.

-Any queries regaridng your GP rotation and/or GP clinical placements should be directed to GP departmental administrators Eilis Murphy/Miriam Maume via email: GP@ucc.ie or by telephone +353 (0) 21 490 1572.
+Any queries regarding your GP rotation and/or GP clinical placements should be directed in the first instance to GP departmental administrators Eilis Murphy/Miriam Maume via email: GP@ucc.ie or by telephone +353 (0) 21 490 1572.

 GP Specialist Training